 correct indicia for your mailing.
 If incorrect, you may be required to either reprint, manually correct each indicia or pay

 additional postage on your mailing.
-You can have your non-profit artwork approved by contacting:
+You can have your non-profit artwork approved by contacting the US Postal Service at:

 Each piece must have: